m7madmagdy/no-instagram/README.md

 # Instagram Clone Website

-## I will deploy this app to Heroku ASAP
+## I will deploy this app to Fly.io ASAP

 **Dependencies**